deepu2010/Diabetes-Foreteller/README.md

 ![Alt Text](https://raw.githubusercontent.com/deepu2010/Diabetes-Foreteller/master/Images/Use%20case%20diagram.JPG)

 **Machine Learning Model Details:**
+Rather than relying on popular machine learning frameworks such as Keras, TensorFlow, I wanted to challenge myself by building a neural network completely on my own.
+Based on my experience with Deep Learning, I have followed a methodology I learnt from ‘Deep Learning Specialization’ by Andrew Ng.

+**METHODOLOGY FOLLOWED:**
+1. Initialize parameters / Define hyperparameters
+2. Loop for number of iterations:
+    a.
+Forward propagation
+    b.
+Compute cost function
+    c.
+Backward propagation
+    d.
+Update parameters (using parameters, and grads from backprop)
+4. Use trained parameters to predict labels

 ###### Architecture of neural network for diabetes foreteller
 * I have built a deep neural network with 6 layers.
 * Hence, my model has 5 hidden layers and one output layer